-Neither party may conceal, damage, or dispose of any asset, whether marital or non-marital, and neither party may dissipate the value of an asset, for example, by adding a mortgage to real estate or by failing to take care of an asset.
+During the pendency of the proceeding neither party may sell, conceal, damage, or otherwise dispose of any asset, whether marital or non-marital, and neither party may dissipate the value of an asset, for example, by adding a mortgage to real estate or by failing to take care of an asset.
 Neither party may dispose of any asset other than in the customary conduct of business and personal affairs.
 The parties may spend their incomes in the ordinary course of their personal and family affairs.
 Neither party may conceal, hoard, or waste jointly owned funds, whether in the form of cash, bank accounts, or other liquid assets, except funds may be spent for the necessities of life.
-The use of funds or income after separation must be accounted for and justified as reasonable and necessary for the necessities of the party or to preserve marital assets or pay marital debts.
+The use of marital funds after separation must be accounted for and justified.
 Both parties are accountable for all money or property in their possession during the marriage and after separation.
-Attorney's fees and costs are necessities and must be accounted for in the calculation of equitable distribution.